sematext/docs/docs/agents/sematext-agent/kubernetes/installation.md

 kubectl apply -f https://raw.githubusercontent.com/sematext/sematext-operator/master/bundle.yaml
 ```

-Once installed, you can create `SematextAgent` resource that deploys Sematext Agent to all nodes in your cluster via `DaemonSet` resource:
+Once installed, you can create a `SematextAgent` resource that deploys Sematext Agent to all nodes in your cluster via a `DaemonSet` resource:

 ```yaml
 apiVersion: sematext.com/v1alpha1